CloudCannon/documentation/_overview/1_welcome.md

 Getting a website online and updatable is easy with CloudCannon.

-1. The website files are synced to CloudCannon using Github, BitBucket, Dropbox or a File Upload.
+1. The website files are synced to CloudCannon using GitHub, Bitbucket, Dropbox or a File Upload.

 2. CloudCannon makes your website live on a generated subdomain (*.cloudvent.net) or your own domain name.